Pulmonary edema is an abnormal buildup of fluid in the lungs. This buildup of fluid leads to shortness of breath.

 - Grunting, gurgling, or wheezing sounds with breathing

-- Inability to speak in full sentences because of shortness of breath
+- Problems speaking in full sentences because of shortness of breath

 Other symptoms may include: